David Gelernter

 David Hillel Gelernter (born March 5, 1955) is an American computer scientist, artist, and writer.
 He is a professor of computer science at Yale University.

 Gelernter is known for contributions to parallel computation in the 1980s, and for books on topics such as computed worlds (Mirror Worlds).
 Gelernter is also known for his belief, expressed in his book America-Lite: How Imperial Academia Dismantled Our Culture (and Ushered in the Obamacrats), that liberal academia has a destructive influence on American society.
 He is in addition known for his views against women in the workforce, and his rejection of the scientific consensus regarding anthropogenic climate change and evolution.

-In 1993 Gelernter was sent a mail bomb by Ted Kaczynski, known as the Unabomber.
-He opened it and the resulting explosion almost killed him, leaving him with permanent loss of use of his right hand as it destroyed 4 fingers, and permanent damage to his right eye.
+In 1993 Gelernter was sent a mail bomb by Ted Kaczynski, also known as the Unabomber.
+He opened it and the resulting explosion almost killed him, leaving him with permanent loss of use of his right hand as it destroyed four fingers, and permanent damage to his right eye.

 Early life and education

 Gelernter grew up on Long Island, New York.
 His father Herbert Gelernter was a physicist who, in the late 1950s and 1960s, became a pioneer in artificial intelligence and taught computer science at State University of New York at Stony Brook.
 Gelernter's grandfather was a rabbi, and Gelernter grew up as a Reform Jew; he later became a follower of Orthodox Judaism.

-He received his Bachelor of Arts and Master of Arts degrees in Classical Hebrew literature from Yale University in 1976.
+He received his Bachelor of Arts in computer science from Yale University in 1976 and received a Master of Arts in Classical Hebrew literature from the same university.
 He earned his Ph.D. from State University of New York at Stony Brook in 1982.